 As you might imagine, my mom caught on to my scam.

-I came home from school one day and she … she … had cleaned my room!
+I came home from school one day, and she … she … had taken a day off work and cleaned my room!

 All my great junk was gone!